Mark Sneddon – Executive Director

 Pete Mulherin – Policy Analyst

 Pete Mulherin is a Research Analyst at the Institute for Civil Society, and a PhD candidate in International Relations.
 He has a keen interest in classical liberalism and post-Enlightenment political philosophy, and his work at ICS involves examining public policies and the effects they may have on NGOs, clubs, and religious organisations.
 He also works as a Research Assistant at a Melbourne university, where he writes on Middle Eastern politics, Australian foreign policy, and democracy in America.
-Pete’s PhD dissertation focuses on Australia’s decision to fight the Islamic State.
+Pete’s PhD dissertation focusses on Australia’s decision to fight the Islamic State.
 He holds a BA (History, Philosophy), and MA (International Relations).